xtend-packages/rest-presenter/README.md

 ### Plugin Installation

-To install the RESTPresenter Filament plugin, run the following command:
+To install the RESTPresenter Filament plugin, run:

 ```bash
 php artisan rest-presenter:filament --install
 ```

-This command will prompt you to auto-commit the changes to your Git repository.
+This command will prompt you to auto-commit changes to your Git repository.
 If you choose not to commit, you can manually commit the changes yourself.
-Our sanctum StarterKit is automatically installed as part of the plugin installation process see further details below [Sanctum StarterKit](#sanctum-starter-kit).
+The Sanctum StarterKit is automatically installed during this process.
+For more details, see [Sanctum StarterKit](#sanctum-starter-kit).

 ### Export API Collection

-To generate your API collection, run the following command:
+To generate your API collection, run:

 ```bash
 php artisan rest-presenter:generate-api-collection
 ```

 By default, this command generates a Postman collection.
-If you prefer Insomnia, you can switch by setting the following in your `.env` file:
+If you prefer Insomnia, switch by setting the following in your `.env` file:

 ```bash
 REST_PRESENTER_EXPORT_PROVIDER=insomnia
 ```

-See below for a full list of configuration options [Configuration](#configuration).
+For a full list of configuration options, see [Configuration](#configuration).

 ### Uninstall

-To uninstall the RESTPresenter Filament plugin, run the following command:
+To uninstall the RESTPresenter Filament plugin, run:

 ```bash
 php artisan rest-presenter:filament --uninstall